r7ni/mithqalcalculator/README.md

 # Mithqál Currency Calculator Static Version

 A simplified static version of my other mithqal calculator used to convert (Baháʼí Mithqáls of Gold/Silver<->Currency) applicable to all ISO 4217 certified currencies.
-Languages used: HTML, CSS, JavaScript and TypeScript (Removed Server).
+Languages used: HTML, CSS, JavaScript and TypeScript (Removed in Static version).
 ![Preview of Calculator](image.png)

 ## Features